coderefinery/git-intro/content/browsing.md

 ::::

 ::::{group-tab} VS Code
+You need to have forked the repository as described above.

 We need to start by making a copy of this repository locally.

 1. Start VS Code.